Developer tooling · kept at its existing URL

 Single Pattern Per Function

 Every function implements exactly ONE of six patterns.
-Each pattern maps to a BPMN construct β€” code written in these patterns is an executable business process specification.
+The patterns come from the process side — the data dependency graph’s operators — and code written in them is an executable business process specification.

-Pattern BPMN Construct Purpose Key Rule
+Pattern Purpose Key Rule

-Leaf Task Single atomic operation 1 responsibility
+Leaf Single atomic operation No composition

-Aspects Event Sub-Process Cross-cutting wrapper Wraps Leaf or pattern
+Aspects Cross-cutting wrapper Wraps Leaf or pattern

 If mixing patterns, split into separate functions.